alex-palmer616/THM-APalmer/Rooms/advent-of-cyber-2022/day-1/readme.md

 6. Side to side, machine to machine, we hop.

-With each of the peices being the following
+With each of the pieces being the following

 - Credential Access